Larry Park: Where is Chowchilla Kidnapping Survivor Now?

 However, taking the pain away wasn’t easy, and Larry carries the scars in his memory to this day.
 In an interview with People, he talked about the aftermath of the kidnapping and said, “After the kidnapping, I started to hear a voice in my head.
 When I was 11, it turned violent.
 I fantasized about killing my kidnappers.
 I’ve spent a lifetime blaming the kidnapping for everything that went wrong in my life.
 I don’t know if that’s fair.
 But the kidnapping blew all the problems I had before wide open.”

-Nevertheless, Larry completed his schooling at the Preston School of Industry before pursuing a Bachelor’s Degree in Christian Counseling from the AMES Intl School of Ministry.
+Nevertheless, Larry completed his schooling at the Preston School of Industry before pursuing a bachelor’s degree in Christian Counseling from the AMES International School of Ministry.
 Currently, he is based out of Mariposa, California, and earns a living by working as a Pastor.
 Additionally, Larry helps youngsters as a Christian counselor and spreads the message of forgiveness.
 He believes that one can find hope and peace through forgiveness and hopes that his experience will help him heal the pain of others.
-Readers will also be glad to know that Larry is in a happy relationship, and we hope he finds success in all his future endeavors.
+He is also the author of the book released on July 26, 2016, called ‘The Chowchilla Kidnapping: Why Me?’
+Readers will also be glad to know that Larry is in a happy relationship and is the father to Cody Fentiman-Park.

 Read More: Jodi Heffington: How Did the Chowchilla Kidnapping Survivor Die?